-Undergraduate students who are not considered International students and plan to attend Kentucky Wesleyan College must submit an enrollment deposit of \$100 after completion of the admissions process.
-The enrollment deposit is refundable by written request submitted to the Admissions Office no later than May 1 for Fall applicants or November 30 for Spring applicants.
-Residential students must submit an additional \$100 housing deposit along with the enrollment deposit.
-Please see the Student Life section for additional details about the student residential policies and housing deposit.
+Undergraduate students who plan to attend Kentucky Wesleyan College must submit an enrollment deposit according to their status.
+Students who are part of our online programs or commute to campus should submit a \$100 deposit, residential students must submit a \$200 enrollment deposit, and international students submit a \$600 enrollment deposit at the completion of the admissions process.
+The enrollment deposit is refundable by written request submitted to the Admissions Office no later than May 1 for Fall applicants.
+Spring and Summer term deposits are nonrefundable.